KamoEng/se-assignment-2-introduction-to-software-engineering-KamoEng/README.md

 Ethical Review and Oversight: Organizations can implement ethical review processes and oversight mechanisms to assess the ethical implications of software projects and ensure compliance with ethical standards and regulatory requirements.

 For example:
 The development of facial recognition technology raises ethical concerns about privacy, surveillance, and bias.
-Software engineers working on facial recognition systems must consider the ethical implications of their algorithms, including the potential for misidentification or discrimination against certain groups (Ward & Rogerson:2004).
+Software engineers working on facial recognition systems must consider the ethical implications of their algorithms, including the potential for misidentification or discrimination against certain groups (Ward &and Rogerson:2004).
 By implementing safeguards such as bias detection and mitigation techniques, transparency in algorithmic decision-making, and adherence to privacy regulations, software engineers can mitigate these ethical risks and promote responsible use of facial recognition technology.
 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.